lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping/process-mapping.md

 ## Summary
-Great job creating your Draft Model.<br />
+Great job mapping and activating your Model.<br />

 You may now [proceed to the next lab](#next).